srozange/gini/README.md

 ###  Advice

+AOP allows to intercept method calls in order to execute code.

-Code executed during method interception is defined in methods annotated with the @Around annotations.
-Those methods are contained in classes annotated with the @advice annotation.
+Code to be executed during method interception must be defined in methods annatoted with the @Arround annotation, they are contained in an advice class.

-Target methods are defined with a joinpoint (property of the @Around annotation).
+@Around annotations contains a joinpoint field that allows to define with methods will be intercepted.
 A joinpoint is a regular expression matching method patterns of form *package.class.method*.

 ```java
 @Advice